djsevy/datastructures/trees.md

 In a binary search tree, nodes are organized by values that are lees than or greater than.
 Say that the tree beginning with the number 25 and you inserted a node with a value of 17 to the tree.
 That Node would be placed to the left of the 25.
 Again you add a node, this time with a value of 36.
 This node would  be placed to the right of the 25.
 Here is a picture to help illustrate this concept.
 In summary, smaller values will be placed to the left and larger values will be placed to the right.

+## Big O Notation
+When it comes to Big O, binary trees will typically use (log n) as it is able to cut the binary tree in half to complete it's search.

 ## Example
 In this example I'll show you how to create a Binary Search Tree, insert nodes into the tree, and how to traverse the tree forwards and backwards.
 In this example we will be using a few built in python methods and conditions.
 We will be using Yield, which allows us to create a generator that will return to us a value but not stop the loop completely.
 We will also be using __reversed__: this will initialize our going backwards method that that we will be able to iterate it backwards.